uniport/uniport-gateway/docs/src/main/mkdocs/content/03-configuration-deployment/index.md

 # Configuration & Deployment

-The Portal-Gateway has two different types of configuration, a `static` configuration and `dynamic` configurations:
+The Uniport-Gateway has two different types of configuration, a `static` configuration and `dynamic` configurations:

-- The `static` configuration is the minimal configuration needed to start the Portal-Gateway and cannot be changed at runtime.
+- The `static` configuration is the minimal configuration needed to start the Uniport-Gateway and cannot be changed at runtime.
 It consists of `entrypoints` and `providers`.
 - The `dynamic` configuration configures `routers`, `middlewares` and `services`.
 It can be dynamically updated and applied at runtime.

 The simplest `provider` is the `file` provider.
 It reads the configuration from a JSON file and searches at the following locations: